HugoTian/Auto_drive_simulation/README.md

     pip install -r requirements.txt

-If you use other platform or the above command fails, basically you need to install pygame, pytorch, torchvision, opencv to train the network, please refer to [here](http://pytorch.org/) to install pytorch and torchvision.
+If you use other platform or the above command fails, basically you need to install pygame,numpy for this simulation.
+And if you want ot use deep q learning in deep_q_learning.py, please install pytorch, torchvision, opencv to train the network, please refer to [here](http://pytorch.org/) to install pytorch and torchvision.

 To run the simulation